-Since the pelvis is home to many different organs and important structures, pelvic pain can have many causes.
+Since the pelvis is home to many different organs and important structures, pain can have many causes.
 Some of these include:

 Menstruation – over half of all menstruating women will have some pain for 1-2 days of their cycle.
 This is relatively normal, and it’s not a cause for concern unless it prevents you from functioning normally, cannot be managed at home, or lasts longer than the first few days of your cycle.

 Urinary tract infections (UTIs) – Since your bladder is located in the pelvis, UTIs or other bladder problems can cause pelvic pain.

 When should I seek help?

 Since pain in the pelvic area has a lot of possible causes, it’s sometimes difficult to know when to see a doctor.
 We recommend consulting a medical professional if:

 If the pain prohibits you from working, relaxing, or sleeping, it’s best to seek professional help.

 It impacts normal function

 Abdominal pain can be intrusive, but it shouldn’t stop you from working, playing sport, or doing other things you love.
 If you can’t do what you love due to the pain, it’s best to seek help.